transdigiware/blockchain/enterprise_upgrade_tool.md

 In the page, you can find a list of the Certificate Authorities that you own on Enterprise Plan.
 If you are a network founder, the operator of the organization that is named peerOrg1 in your connection profile, you can also see the CA used by the ordering service.
 You must migrate both of these CAs to the new platform.

 For each CA you want to migrate, enter a **Display Name** for the new CA. This name is used to identify the CA on {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 You also need to create the enrollID and Secret of the CA Admin. **Save these values**.
-You need to use the EnrollID and Secret to generate the CA admin identity and operate your CA.
+You need to use the enrollID and secret to generate the CA admin identity and operate your CA.

 You can use the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console to use your CA to register identities and generate certificates.
 For more information, see [Creating and managing identities](/docs/services/blockchain/reference?topic=blockchain-ibp-console-identities#ibp-console-identities).